-Have a recipe that calls for shortening but you don't have any or would prefer to avoid it?
-There are simple substitutes that are commonly used, depending on which qualities of shortening are desired.
+Don't fret if you have a recipe that calls for shortening, but you don't have any or would prefer to avoid it.
+There are simple substitutes that are commonly used.
+Which fat you pick depends on which qualities of shortening are desired.

 Why Recipes Call for Shortening Over Oils or Fats

 Shortening is used in baking for short doughs—ones where a stretchy dough that forms gluten is not desired.
 If you want a flaky pie crust, you don't want the gluten forming in the dough or the crust won't have the right texture.
 The fat in shortening coats the flour and keeps water from activating the compounds that form gluten.

 Before vegetable shortening was invented, lard was commonly used for this purpose in baking.
 Both lard and shortening are almost entirely fat, without water that would activate gluten formation.
 Another advantage of using shortening and lard in flaky, tender pie crust and baked goods is that, as solid fats, they don't mix as completely with the dry ingredients as oils do.
 This leaves streaks of solid fat in the dough that when they melt during baking, they produce that light and flaky result.

 If you're using a swap to avoid the trans-fat in shortening, you might want to think again.
 Shortening got a bad reputation as it was high in trans-fatty acids.
 Manufacturers such as Crisco and Cookeen reformulated their products to reduce trans fats.
 Some recipes call for shortening just to grease a pan.
 In that case, you can substitute cooking spray or use oil, butter, or lard to grease the pan.